1. CloverDX Designer tutorial

 Opening the output file

 After running a graph, the file structure of the Project Explorer pane refreshes automatically.
-Expand the data-out item to see the output.xlsx file.
+If not, you can press F5 in the Project Explorer view to refresh.

 ctg 1110